dewdsp/next-search/README.md

 # Next.js + Tailwind CSS Example

 This example shows how to use [Search with debouce].
+From youtube: TomDoesTech

 ## Url for example